Balvanera: Culture

 There are many theater and concert halls in Balvanera.
 The Liceo theater and the Ricardo Rojas cultural center are two of the best-known venues.

-For most of the 20th century, Once had a lively Yiddish theater scene; the IFT theater still stands on Boulogne Sur-Mer street, where mural paintings celebrate its rich history.
+For most of the 20th century, it once had a lively Yiddish theater scene; the IFT theater still stands on Boulogne Sur-Mer street, where mural paintings celebrate its rich history.

 Author Macedonio Fernández resided in Balvanera for most of his adult life, and held court, together with Borges, in café La Perla across Miserere Plaza ("Plaza Once").
 In the 1960s, the same café was one of the birthplaces of Argentine rock, to the point that the early hit "La balsa" starts with a reference to the washroom of La Perla (in author Tanguito's version).

 Many actors (such as Dringue Farías) lived in Balvanera within walking distance of the theater district.

 In the 1980s, Cafe Einstein was a hub of alternative art, featuring acts such as Sumo.

 Much of the Argentine cumbia scene of the 1990s revolved around dance halls near the Once train station.

 North of Once station, many former warehouses have been recycled into lofts, offices, or entertainment venues.
 One of these, the República Cromagnon concert hall (formerly a mini-stadium and dance hall), caught fire on 30 December 2004.
 194 people were killed and over 600 were injured.
 The street outside the venue was closed on and off for several years to serve as a memorial, severely disturbing car and bus traffic.